MaciejCieslik1/ShipsGame/README.md

 1. **Start**: Allows you to go deeper into game preparation settings.

+2. **Languages**: There are 10 languages avalaible.

-2. **New Game**: Allows the player to start a new game using hardcoded game parameters.
+3. **New Game**: Allows the player to start a new game using hardcoded game parameters.
 The user must provide the players' names and select a board size from the range of <10, 30>.

-3. **Load Game**: Allows the player to load the game state from a file, which includes all game parameters such as players' names, board size, ships, and islands.
+4. **Load Game**: Allows the player to load the game state from a file, which includes all game parameters such as players' names, board size, ships, and islands.

 ## ℹ️ Game Rules